Targeting SHP2 - Stand Up To Cancer

 Round 1: November 2018–December 2019

-Round 2: January 2020–December 2022
+Round 2: January 2020–June 2023

 The team is studying whether inhibiting cellular processes in pancreatic tumors can stop the out-of-control growth that is characteristic of cancer.
 Pancreatic cancers with mutations in the KRAS gene are weakened when a protein called SHP2 is blocked in the RAS pathway—a cellular pathway that may be essential to the growth of pancreatic cancer cells.
 Another means to block this pathway involves a protein called MEK.
 In Round 1 pre-clinical work, the team has shown that inhibiting both of these components, they can better control growth of pancreatic cancertumors.
 In Round 2, the team will test the combination in a phase 1/1b clinical trial to better understand how this double inhibition works and to inform continued clinical trials.